rook/rook/PendingReleaseNotes.md

   - Ceph Object Gateway are automatically configured to not run on the same host if hostNetwork is activated
 - New CR property available in the Operator: `ROOK_UNREACHABLE_NODE_TOLERATION_SECONDS` (5 seconds by default).
 Represents the time to wait until the node controller will move Rook pods to other nodes after detecting an unreachable node.
 Pods affected by this setting are: mgr, rbd, mds, rgw, nfs, PVC based mons and osds, and ceph toolbox.
 The value used in this variable replaces the default value of 300 seconds added automatically by k8s as Pod Toleration for `node.kubernetes.io/unreachable`.
 Now the total amount of time to reschedule Rook pods in healthy nodes before detecting a `not ready node` condition will be the sum of `node-monitor-grace-period` (k8s kube-controller-manager flag, 40 seconds by default) and `ROOK_UNREACHABLE_NODE_TOLERATION_SECONDS` (5 seconds by default)
+- New CR property `continueUpgradeAfterChecksEvenIfNotHealthy`, if set to 'true', Rook will continue to upgrade OSDs even if PGs are not clean and MDS daemons even if the file system is not healthy.

 ### EdgeFS